EarthSense-HW/ES-ESC-FW/README.md

 * Clone this repository
 * Import this repo folder into ChibiStudio
   * File > New > Makefile Project with existing code
+  * Borwse for the ES-ESC-FW folder, and deselect C++ if it's selected (firmware is C only)
 * Press Build Button at top and ensure you get a build success message once it finishes.

 ## How to Flash